southern-california-quantum-meetup/Questionnaire/README.md

 Edit the document locally in Word or a text editor

-Please email the editted file as word doc or Pdf to tlubowe@gmail.com
+Please email the editted file to tlubowe@gmail.com

 Please do not hesitate to contact either Doug or Tom for any ideas that are not covered in the survey!